fukuda-lab/FIDe/README.md

-# DomeX
+# FIDe
-DomeX is a fully in-kernel DDoS detection/mitigation framework that bases off of eBPF and XDP.
+FIDe is an fully in-kernel anomaly detection/mitigation framework based on eBPF.

 fully_in-kernel directory composes the fully in-kernel version, and the user+ebpf directory composes the version that performs traffic analysis in the user space.